mebeim/aoc/2020/README.md

 according to the initial 9 values we have as input plus another 999991 values from 10 to 1000000.
-We add that 1 additional element in the list because we don't want to worry about calculating the correct indexes, and adding one more element while ignoring `next_cup[0]` makes us able just use cup values as indexes.
+We add that 1 additional element in the list because we don't want to worry about calculating the correct indexes, and adding one more element while ignoring `next_cup[0]` makes us able to just use cup values as indexes.
 Finally, the last entry of the list will be the value of the first cup in our input, making the 1-millionth cup have the first one as "next", therefore making our linked list also *circular*.

-Keeping cups in a linked list removes the problem of having to shift everything around just to remove and insert an arbitrary contiguous chunks of cups:
+Keeping cups in a linked list removes the problem of having to shift everything around just to remove and insert an arbitrary contiguous chunk of cups:

 - To remove cups from the list, we only need to update *one* value, the "next" of the cup right before the first cup we remove, replacing it with the value